 I didn’t get a chance to try out the ring kiln but I did see how a retort, an oil drum and even a tin can will turn wood into charcoal and I’m looking forward to practicing the latter two when I get home.

 “Why use charcoal?”
 I asked, hoping I wasn’t about to shoot myself in the business foot.
 But Brian gave some good answers… charcoal burns at a hotter temperature, turns into embers quickly and has no smoke.
 The charcoal that is made by local woodland and coppice workers also has the added benefit of being additive free, has reduced transport miles and of course it supports us woodland folk to support our woodlands.
 Sounds good to me!

 At this time of year woodland lovers marvel at the beauty of bluebells woods.
 Suddenly the usual green hue is carpetted in a luminous blue and sweet aroma.
 People tread carefully, if at all, so as to not trample all over these very welcomed inhabitants.

 But its not just the bluebells that inhabit our woodlands at this time of year.
 When given some light through woodland management, such as coppicing, many other species of flower adorn the woodland floor.
-As I took a stroll through last years coup at Greenbroom I was astonished to see the variety of woodland flowers and it really hit home how important woodland management is for the biodiversty of this ecosystem.
+As I took a stroll through last years coup I was astonished to see the variety of woodland flowers and it really hit home how important woodland management is for the biodiversty of this ecosystem.

 I have no idea what most of these flowers are so please enlightenment if you see any you recognise!